List of county roads in Citrus County, Florida: Route description

 CR 491 continues from the Hernando-Citrus County Line where the name changes from Citrus Way to Lecanto Highway.
 The first intersection is a local dirt road named Honeybee Lane, which is dwarfed by the later intersection with County Road 480 (West Stage Coach Road).
 Immediately a sign can be seen indicating the route's entry to Oak Grove, which is flanked mostly by farm and ranch land on the west side with the occasional private road intersection, and random houses in the woods that give way to land owned by the Withlacoochee State Forest on the east side.
 Throughout this area, the road climbs a series of hills.
 One brief opening of ranch land on the east side appears suddenly followed by a WSF trailhead, which is found on the west side of the road for a change.
 The route leaves Oak Grove just north of that trailhead.
-After the eastern terminus of Cardinal Lane the road makes a reverse curve to the right and passes an dirt road named for the nearby ghost town of Mannsfield, which is located somewhere in the forest.
+After the eastern terminus of Cardinal Lane the road makes a reverse curve to the right and passes a dirt road named for the nearby ghost town of Mannsfield, which is located somewhere in the forest.
 Right after West Noble Street, the route makes a sharp turn to the northwest at Trail 17.
 State forest territory exists on both sides of the road at this point, and has since the intersection with Noble Street.
 The road leaves the forest at a firehouse on the south side, as it enters the community it was named for, then starts to curve as it passes the entrance to the Lesiure Acres Community, and then a dirt road named Halo Hills Road, before finally runs back north and widens to a four-lane undivided highway just before approaching the eastern terminus of Grover Cleveland Boulevard.
 From there the road passes the Citrus Campus of the Central Florida Community College, and a local business before a signalized intersection with the Crystal River Quarries, and the Lecanto Educational Complex, which includes Lecanto High School.
 The road also passes various government offices, before intersecting with SR 44.
-After SR 44, CR 491 narrows down to two lanes and descends into a valley, especially as it approached the road to the Lecanto Post Office.
+After SR 44, CR 491 descends into a valley, especially as it approached the road to the Lecanto Post Office.